Imagine you’ve just experienced the following scenario:

 Unrefined CBD hemp oil contains high levels of CBD along with other cannabinoids, terpenes, and essential oils.

 This makes it particularly useful as a health supplement because it supports the function of your endocannabinoid system, a chemical network of receptors and neurotransmitters which regulate the majority of vital functions in the body and brain.

 Hemp seed oil carries ZERO CBD but contains a variety of beneficial nutrients.
 This product is rich in omega-3 and omega-6 acids, wholesome protein, vitamin E, vitamin B2 and B6, and trace minerals.

 4. Comparing the Benefits of Cannabis Oils

 CBD hemp oil can enhance the overall well-being of individuals.
 It helps users maintain the chemical balance (homeostasis) in their bodies through stimulating the endocannabinoid system.
-This includes improved mood, sharpened focus, relief from stress, and positive changes in pain perception on top of many other benefits.
+This includes improved mood, sharpened focus, relief from stress, and works as a sleep aid.